veo-labs/openveo-plugin-generator/README.md

 A [Yeoman](http://yeoman.io/) plugin generator for [OpenVeo](https://github.com/veo-labs/openveo-core) used to improve OpenVeo plugin development.

-The OpenVeo plugin generator helps you build a basic plugin ready for development with :
+The OpenVeo plugin generator helps you build a basic plugin ready for development with:

 - Full operational grunt tasks for testing and compiling the plugin
 - A basic back end page example with internationalization

-The documentation also contains informs about how to write an [OpenVeo](https://github.com/veo-labs/openveo-core) plugin.
+The documentation also contains information about how to write an [OpenVeo](https://github.com/veo-labs/openveo-core) plugin.

 # Usage